 So how do you decide where your branching slides lead?
 It all depends on who you ask.
 I think that if you’re using your branching scenario as a learning opportunity, the question slide should serve as a menu of sorts and all incorrect answers should bring the learner back to it.
 Other people will tell you that the slides should continue in a linear order, so the learner doesn’t feel stuck in an endless loop.
 I would suggest trying out both, and having other people test the two options to see which they prefer.

 Now your simple branching scenario is all ready to go!
 Simply repeat the same process for each additional question to create more branching scenarios.

 Want to try something you learned here, but don’t have Articulate software?
-Download a free 30-day trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
+Download a free trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
 If you have any comments, please share them below.